Schoolgirl Killed Herself After Breaking Up With Her Girlfriend

-An inquest was held at the Bournemouth Coroner’s Court heard about the death of Sophie Clark this week, Daily Mail reports.
+An inquest was held at the Bournemouth Coroner’s Court concerning the death of Sophie Clark this week, Daily Mail reports.
 The 13-year old schoolgirl from Sherborne, Dorset in England, had hanged herself last June after reportedly splitting up with her girlfriend.

-Dr Zoe Ellison-Wright, the consultant psychiatrist looking after Sophie, said that she had a long history of mental illness, sometimes associated with self harm.
-Sophie, who described herself as being bisexual or pansexual, had reportedly tried to kill herself before, back in March 2016, when she had overdosed on paracetamol and ibuprofen.
+Dr. Zoe Ellison-Wright, the consultant psychiatrist looking after Sophie, said that she had a long history of mental illness that was sometimes associated with self-harm.
+Sophie, who described herself as being bisexual or pansexual, had reportedly tried to kill herself before back in March 2016, when she had overdosed on paracetamol and ibuprofen.

-After reportedly breaking up with her girlfriend Sophie began feeling that everyone hated her.
+After reportedly breaking up with her girlfriend, Sophie began feeling that everyone hated her.
 She told her father that she was going out for a walk one evening in June and didn’t return home.
 A man named Martin Walker found her hanged the following morning while he was out walking his dog through the woodland.

-Sophie’s psychiatrist, Dr Ellison-Wright, also pointed out that at one point she had had a boyfriend, before eventually breaking up with him as well.
-Dr Ellison-Wright tried to describe Sophie’s complicated mental issues.
+Sophie’s psychiatrist, Dr. Ellison-Wright, also pointed out that at one point she had had a boyfriend, before eventually breaking up with him as well.
+Dr. Ellison-Wright tried to describe Sophie’s complicated emotional issues.

 “She described pent up feelings and small things made her feel angry.
-She said she felt it difficult to concentrate and felt her school grades were dropping she described felling insecure about her body image.
+She said she felt it difficult to concentrate and felt her school grades were dropping she described feeling insecure about her body image.
 She said most days she would cut her arms legs and stomach and said it had become an addiction and helped her calm down.”

 “She had thoughts she would be better off dead because then the pain would go away she thought everyone hated her, including her friends but acknowledged there was no real evidence for this.”